Ecwid/ecwid-api-docs/includes/_filters.md

 option_{optionName} | string | Filter by product option values.
 Format: `option_{optionName}=param[,param]`, where `optionName` is the attribute name and `param` is the attribute value.
 You can place several values separated by comma.
 In that case, values will be connected through logical "OR", and if the product has at least one of them it will get to the search results.
 Example:<br /> `option_Size=S,M,L&option_Color=Red,Black` attribute_{attributeName} | string | Filter by product attribute values.
 Format: `attribute_{attributeName}param[,param]`, where `attributeName` is the attribute name and `param` is the attribute value.
 You can place several values separated by comma.
 In that case, values will be connected through logical "OR", and if the product has at least one of them it will get to the search results.
-Example:<br /> `attribute_Brand=Apple&attribute_Capacity=32GB,64GB` inventory | string | Use `"instock"` to get in stock items only or `"outofstock"` for out of stock items. onsale | string | Use `"onsale"` to get on sale items only or `"notonsale"` for items not currently on sale.
+Example:<br /> `attribute_Brand=Apple&attribute_Capacity=32GB,64GB` inventory | string | Use `"instock"` to get in stock items only or `"outofstock"` for out of stock items. onsale | string | Use `"onsale"` to get on sale items only or `"notonsale"` for items not currently on sale lang | string | Preferred language for the translated filter fields in search results.
+If a certain field does not have the translation available for the set language, the default language text will be used for that field

 #### Response